 - Develop a meal plan that reflects your tastes

-You’ll then make an outpatient follow-up appointment with an Owensboro Health diabetes care professional, so you can continue to get expert guidance on managing your condition after you return home.
+We will then help you make an outpatient for follow-up appointment with an Owensboro Health CDE, so you can continue to get expert guidance on managing your condition after you return home.
 We’ll also connect you with community resources to make sure you have access to all the support you need.

 Manage Your Diabetes More Easily